EmrD/postgresql-user-management-java-spring/README.md

-# PostgreSQL Usage In Java Spring Boot
+# PostgreSQL User Management In Java Spring Boot

-This is a simple demo project to show how to use PostgreSQL in Java Spring Boot.
+This is a simple demo project to show how to use PostgreSQL in Java Spring Boot with user management system.

 ## What you'll need
 - PostgreSQL database